Optional Equipment for Teaching Music Online

 Make sure you get ones with a long enough cord to move around a little bit so you don't find yourself constrained in the session.

-We use these Sennheiser headphones, which do a great job, were not very expensive (less than $30), and which have a lovely long cord.
+We use these Sennheiser headphones, which do a great job, were not very expensive, and which have a lovely long cord.

 Setting It Up

-You can make any audio or video input and output adjustments by clicking the gear icon within the Vidyo app.
+You can make any audio or video input and output adjustments by going to the settings page on the Zoom app.
 Choose the device you want to use from the list that appears there.
 If it appears to already be chosen you could try clicking something else and clicking it again.
 If it still doesn't seem to work, try a complete reboot.
 (Rebooting is a pain but fixes any problems 99% of the time.)
 The system should default to the chosen device for subsequent sessions.
 If you want to test it out you can set up a session with us or create a trial account as a student and sign up for a trial lesson.
+We have a longer article about how to optimize your sound settings here.

 If you have other suggestions, ideas, or great set-ups you have discovered, please add them in the comments!